-Voters who do not possess either document may show any of the following forms of picture identification as long as they are current:
+Voters who do not possess either document may show any of the following forms of picture identification:

-- Student identification with photo from a high school or an accredited institution of higher education.
+- Current student photo identification card issued by a high school or an institution of higher education in this state.

 Voters without picture identification: Michigan election law anticipates that not all voters will have picture identification.
 Voters who do not bring picture identification to the polls or who do not possess picture identification can vote like any other voter by signing an affidavit.
 These forms will be available at the polling location.